PPM 9-11, Informal Procedures and Process

 3.2.2 Informal fact finding by the responsible administrator

-3.2.3 The appointment of a task force (panel, investigative team)
+3.2.3 The appointment of a reviewer or task force (panel, investigative team)

 3.3 Preliminary Investigation

-Most matters are routinely handled between administrators, accusers and respondents.
-Occasionally, however, there is need for investigation of charges of failure of an individual to exercise reasonable care in compliance with standards of professional behavior (see PPMs 9-3 through 9-8).
-The purpose of the preliminary investigation discussed herein is to determine whether a complaint merits further action.
+Most matters are routinely handled between administrators, complainants, and respondents.
+Occasionally, however, there is a need for investigation of complaints of failure of an individual to meet the standards of professional behavior (see PPM 9-14).
+The purpose of the preliminary investigation discussed herein is to assist the responsible administrator in making determinations about what further actions may be appropriate.

-3.3.3 However, when a respondent has allegedly committed a serious violation of the standards contained in PPMs 9-3 through 9-8 and this requires preliminary investigation to determine the merit of the alleged infraction, the president may order non-disclosure of the complaint to the respondent if the president determines that such non-disclosure is necessary to avoid interfering with the investigation.
+3.3.2 When a respondent has allegedly failed to meet the standards contained in PPM 9-14 and the responsible administrator initiates a preliminary investigation to determine the merit of the alleged infraction, the President (or designee) may order non-disclosure of the complaint to the respondent if the President determines that such non-disclosure is necessary to avoid interfering with the investigation.
 In all cases the preliminary investigation shall be limited to the shortest possible time necessary to obtain the facts required to determine the next appropriate step.

-3.4.2 Any records, material or information gathered in the preliminary investigation of the complaint shall be destroyed at the end of five years or otherwise maintained as provided in PPM 9-15, Reports and Records.
+3.3.4 Any records, material, or information gathered in the preliminary investigation of the complaint shall be destroyed at the end of five years or otherwise maintained as provided in PPM 9-15.

-3.4.6 In the event that no settlement is reached, the accuser may prepare the written charge consisting of a concise statement of the facts, conduct or circumstances reported to constitute failure to comply with the standards contained in this document and, within ten working days of the informal conciliatory process, deliver copies of the formal charge to the chair of the Faculty Board of Review.
+3.4.1.4 Formal charge.
+One of the parties may file a formal charge or an appeal under PPM 9-12, if the complaint is not resolved by dismissal, administrative disposition, or disciplinary action during the informal conciliatory process.
+In order to do so, the party must prepare the written charge or appeal consisting of a concise statement of the facts, conduct, or circumstances providing the grounds for the charge or appeal, and within ten working days of written notice of the outcome of the informal conciliatory process, deliver copies to the chair of the Faculty Board of Review.
 Failure to meet this deadline will result in dismissal of the complaint.
-Exceptions to this ten-day deadline may be made only upon showing good cause.
+The Faculty Board of Review may make exceptions to this deadline only upon a showing of good cause.

-3.5.1 In the informal conciliatory meeting, the respondent has the right to written notice of the complaint and to receive copies of material or documents gathered during investigation of the complaint.
-However, the responsible administrator, in consultation with University Counsel, may withhold confidential information (e.g., concerning the identity of witnesses and informants) throughout the duration of the informal procedures.
+3.5.1 If the process results in disciplinary action, the respondent has the right to written notice of the complaint and to receive copies of material or documents relied upon in making a determination.
+However, the responsible administrator, in consultation with University Legal Counsel, may withhold confidential information (e.g., concerning the identity of witnesses and informants) throughout the duration of the informal procedures.

-3.5.3 Both the respondent and the accuser have the right to representation.
-However, if either the respondent or the accuser invokes the right to have a representative present during the meeting, the informal conciliatory meeting may be omitted at the discretion of the responsible administrator and the process will shift to the formal hearing level if a formal charge is filed.
+3.5.2 Both the respondent and the complainant have the right to representation.
+However, if either the respondent or the complainant invokes the right to have a representative present during any meeting, the informal conciliatory process may be omitted at the discretion of the responsible administrator and the process will shift to the formal hearing level if a formal charge is filed.

-3.5.4 In the conduct of a preliminary investigation on the merits of the complaint, the responsible administrator shall exercise reasonable care to uphold the respondent's rights to due process.
-All investigations shall be conducted in a fair and reasonable manner in order to protect and/or minimize the damage to the respondent's or the institution's reputation.
+3.5.4 In the conduct of a preliminary investigation on the merits of the complaint, the responsible administrator shall exercise reasonable care to uphold the respondent's rights to due process and to have investigations be conducted in a fair and reasonable manner in order to protect and/or minimize the damage to the respondent's or the institution's reputation.

 Revision History